 The Road to Van Eyck

-Museum Boijmans Van Beuningen would like to thank the following foundations, companies and private individuals, whose enthusiastic and generous support has made ‘The Road to Van Eyck’ exhibition possible: the Turing Foundation, Robeco, BankGiro Loterij, Cultural Heritage Agency of the Netherlands, SNS REAAL Fonds, VSBfonds, Prins Bernhard Cultuurfonds (thanks, in part, to the Breeman Talle Fonds), Aon Artscope, Unilever, Nedspice, Ploum Lodder Princen, Shell, Blockbusterfonds and Thalys.
-A campaign has been launched on the initiative of private individuals to support this exhibition, to which you are also welcome to contribute.
-For further information about the ‘Van Eyck Circle’, please visit www.boijmans.nl/dekring.
+Museum Boijmans Van Beuningen would like to thank the following foundations, companies and private individuals whose enthusiastic and generous support has made ‘The Road to Van Eyck’ exhibition possible: Turing Foundation, Robeco, BankGiro Loterij, Cultural Heritage Agency of the Netherlands, SNS REAAL Fonds, VSBfonds, Prins Bernhard Cultuurfonds (thanks, in part, to the Breeman Talle Fonds), Aon Artscope, Unilever, Nedspice, Ploum Lodder Princen, Shell and Blockbusterfonds.
+A campaign has been launched on the initiative of private individuals to support this exhibition.
+For further information about this ‘Van Eyck Circle’, please visit www.boijmans.nl/dekring.